 Please contact me if you’re interested in having me play or call at your event.

 I helped found the DC Square Dance Collective, which puts on regular dances at Saint Stephens Episcopal Church in Washington, DC.
-I believe we have the largest regularly occurring traditional square dance in the nation, if not the world.
+I believe we created the largest regularly occurring traditional square dance in the nation, if not the world.
+(I retired from organizing in 2019.)

 Traditional square dancing has exploded in popularity in the past decade, especially among young people and urban people who are discovering or re-discovering this fun, non-commercial, community-based activity.
 I’ve been organizing dances in and around DC since 2008.
 I started with house parties and progressed to benefits and larger dances.
 In that time I think I’ve figured out a few things that might be helpful to others who are thinking of organizing a square dance.
 If you’re interested, I’ve written some thoughts and suggestions.

 My writing about music and dance